Master of Arts in Nonprofit Leadership (MA)

 The program in Nonprofit Leadership requires a minimum of 36 semester hours.
 Please see the Graduate School Catalog for a detailed list of program requirements.

 Students carrying a full-time course load can reasonably expect to complete the program in two years.
 Students carrying a part-time course load have up to a maximum of five years to complete the program.

-In addition to meeting the minimum requirements for admission to the Graduate School, individuals seeking admission to the Human Service Administration program should have an undergraduate major GPA of 3.0/4.0 and a cumulative undergraduate GPA of 2.75/4.0.
+In addition to meeting the minimum requirements for admission to the Graduate School, individuals seeking admission to the Nonprofit Leadership program should have an undergraduate major GPA of 3.0/4.0 and a cumulative undergraduate GPA of 2.75/4.0.
 Applicants must also submit official scores from the GRE General Test or the Miller Analogies Test (MAT) and three professional and/or academic letters of reference, one of which must be from a current supervisor.

 Department Contact Information

 Interim Graduate Program Coordinator

 Ms. Julie Schifeling, (309) 677-4948, email@example.com